epfl-si/accounts-tequila-example/README.md

 This is a demo app which use [accounts-tequila](https://atmospherejs.com/epfl/accounts-tequila) ([sources](https://github.com/epfl-idevelop/accounts-tequila)).

-This app is based on the Meteor bare example (`meteor create --minimal .`).
+This app is based on the Meteor minimal example (`meteor create --minimal .`).

 ## Prerequisites

 You'll need [Meteor](https://www.meteor.com/install).

+## Tests using this project

+These command will guide you to get this project up and running on your machine:
+1. `git clone git@github.com:epfl-idevelop/accounts-tequila-example.git`
+1. `npm i`
+1. `meteor`
+1. Then you can head to [https://localhost:3000](https://localhost:3000)

 ## Commands to create from scratch (minimal requirements)